TransistorFM/podcastindustry.org/README.md

 1. Larger hosts may have economies of scale
 2. Many podcasts generate little to no revenue
 3. There's a wide range of pricing among hosts
-4. Our Acast estimate likely includes non-hosting revenues
+4. Our Acast estimate may include non-hosting revenues

 We conservatively estimate the paid podcast hosting market to be between $100 million and $150 million annually.
 This range accounts for the known data while acknowledging the limitations of our extrapolation method and the potential overestimate from Acast's figures.